 Volkswagen Polo review - MPG, CO2 and running costs

-With frugal three-cylinder petrol engines on offer, the Polo can keep running costs down
+Frugal three-cylinder petrol engines help keep Polo running costs down

-Move to the 113bhp engine, and the addition of the six-speed manual gearbox helps it deliver economy that's on-par with the 94bhp engine.
-Claimed efficiency is 46.3 to 51.4mpg with CO2 emissions of 124g/km.
+Move to the 109bhp engine, and the addition of the six-speed manual gearbox helps it deliver economy that's on-par with the 94bhp engine.
+The claimed efficiency range on the combined cycle is 49.6mpg to 54.3mpg with CO2 emissions starting from 118g/km.

 Predicted residual values for the Polo are impressive, and experts expect it to retain more value the Ford Fiesta.
 Our pick, the Polo SE 1.0 TSI 95, is the best choice in this regard, as it's anticipated to retain an average of 45% of its value over three years and 36,000 miles.

 - 1Volkswagen Polo reviewThe Volkswagen Polo shows how sophisticated the humble supermini can get